pcanepa/MS_LLZO_surface_data/README.md

 Finally, for certain surface models the effect of Li converage is also explored.

 Additional surface structures (orderings) are available upon request.
-All the structures have been carefully optimized utilizing the [Vienna Ab Initio Simulation Package] (http://www.vasp.at), and the following INCAR file based on the MaterialsProject standards defined via [pymatgen](http://pymatgen.org).
+All the structures have been carefully optimized utilizing the [VASP] (http://www.vasp.at), and the following INCAR file based on the MaterialsProject standards defined via [pymatgen](http://pymatgen.org).

 ```
 EDIFF = 1e-06